 The inside of the mouth may become irritated for a few weeks after obtaining braces.
 This will cease once your mouth has had a chance to adjust to the new, rough surface of the braces.
-Placing wax over the braces can help eliminate this irritation.
+Placing orthodontic wax over the braces can help eliminate this irritation.

 Loose Appliances, Brackets, or Wires

-If the appliance is poking into the inside of your mouth, you should place wax over the loose piece.
+If the appliance is poking into the inside of your mouth, you should place wax over the rough piece.
 If a bracket becomes loose, but is still attached to the wire, it should be left alone until you can come into our office.
 Placing wax on it will help eliminate the irritation.
 If it can be removed, you should place the loose bracket in a safe place and bring it to your next appointment.

 If a wire becomes loose, you can use a pair of tweezers to maneuver it back into its proper place.
 If this isn’t possible and covering the loose wire with wax doesn’t help, you can use a sterilized fingernail clipper to clip off theloose area of the wire.
 This should only be done as a last resort.
 If the wire is poking the inside of your mouth, you can place wax over it.
 Using the eraser end on a pencil you can push the wire away from the cheek or gum tissue.